IBM-Cloud/docs/services/ContinuousDelivery/upgrade_projects.md

 If you're building your source code by using Jazz instead of Delivery Pipeline, you must manually migrate your build definitions to Delivery Pipeline in your toolchain.

 If you're using Jazz SCM as a source repo and using Delivery Pipeline to build your code, the source in Jazz SCM will be automatically moved to a Git repo.
-Your Delivery Pipeline configuration will remain the same and will be run against the Git repo.
+Your Delivery Pipeline configuration will remain the same except for the fact that it will consume the source from the Git repo instead of the source from Jazz SCM.